West Virginia v. EPA: Impact

 The ruling also impacted Biden's climate change plan, which relied on cleaner power sources.
 While it did immediately set back the U.S.'s efforts to reduce greenhouse gases as much as had been planned, the EPA is still able to mandate emission reduction technology on older plants, such as carbon capture and carbon sequestration, and converting coal plants to operate off natural gas, which burns cleaner than coal.
 These improvements could reduce the carbon dioxide output from plants by 10% to 15%.
 However, as guided by Michigan v.
 EPA, costs must be included in the EPA's assessment, which may limit what technologies could be used.
 States themselves are also free to set emissions regulations, such as existing Global Warming Solutions Acts, though these regulations and laws are expected to become the subject of litigation.

 Legal analyst Ian Millhiser questioned how the proposed CPP could have fallen under the Court's major questions doctrine if the regulation would have had no effect, with the energy sector having met the CPP's targets more than a decade early even without it in place.

 The West Virginia v.
 EPA decision and its focus on the major questions doctrine was considered a precursor to Loper Bright Enterprises v.
 Raimondo, a 2024 Supreme Court decision that overruled Chevron and eliminated the Chevron deference.

+The Supreme Court's stay order was also considered by some to be the first major use of the shadow docket.
+SCOTUSblog said this was not the first time that there were deliberations for decisions on orders related to the emergency docket, but the first time the Supreme Court issued a stay on an agency regulation while the case was still pending at the appellate courts.